conradakunga/BlogCode/README.md

 # Blog
 Code for the examples on my blog - [https://conradakunga.com/blog](https://conradakunga.com/blog)

+# November 2022

+12 Nov - [The Required Keyword in C# 11 & .NET 7](https://www.conradakunga.com/blog/required-keyword-in-c-11-net-7/) - How to use the required keyboard to write terser, more maintainable code.

 # October 2022

 24 Oct - [Constructing Dates In SQL](https://www.conradakunga.com/blog/tip-sql-server-management-studio-constructing-dates/) - SQL Server parse strings in various date formats into valid dates.